Skip to main content

 • Not covered by any federal, state, or government-funded healthcare program, such as Medicare, Medicare Advantage, Medicare Part D, Veterans Affairs, Department of Defense, or TRICARE

-• Not seek reimbursement from any third party, including payers, charitable foundations, or flexible spending account (FSAs) or healthcare savings accounts (HSAs) for all or any part of the benefit received by Coherus through this program
+• Not seek reimbursement from any third party, including payers, charitable foundations, or flexible spending account (FSAs) or healthcare savings accounts (HSAs) for all or any part of the benefit received by Sandoz through this program

 • Other restrictions apply, see Terms & Conditions (opens in a new tab)